-I love fall – when you can wear your favourite sweaters and feel all warm and cosy.
+I love fall – when you can wear your favorite sweaters and feel all warm and cozy.

 There is something about Autumn and how we dress that makes this season feel like the start of something new.

-When you walk, you notice the changing colours of the leaves around you, the sun is getting weaker and the rain is coming more often.
+When you walk, you notice the changing colors of the leaves around you, the sun is getting weaker and the rain is coming more often.

-The crisp mornings are making me reach for my sweaters, wanting to feel wrapped up on the way into work.
+The crisp mornings are making me reach for my sweaters, wanting to feel wrapped up on the way to work.

-When I was growing up I remember how much I loved to wear sweaters, my mum used to knit me quite a few and now the bigger and sloppier the better!
+When I was growing up I remember how much I loved to wear classic sweaters, my mum used to knit me quite a few, and now the bigger and sloppier the better!

 *Don’t forget to pin and share!*